 Need a life jacket?
-We researched 40+ of the best vests and purchased 14 to test side-by-side for 2020.
+We researched 40+ of the best vests and purchased 14 to test side-by-side.
 With hundreds of options to choose from and dozens of outdoor activities for you to enjoy, we chose a range of jackets, from value buys and perfect paddle partners to fisherman's friends and options for your dog or kids.
 We paddled, floated, and frolicked in the water in these jackets, testing every model's components and ability to move.
-No matter if you're a pontoon partier or a solo SUPer, we've found the perfect life vest for you.Related: Best PFD of 2020
+No matter if you're a pontoon partier or a solo SUPer, we've found the perfect life vest for you.Related: Best PFD

 However, for thinner individuals, the top strap's first containment loop is a bit too close to the buckle, making it more challenging to tighten completely.
 And while the jacket is thin enough to be comfortable leaning back in your boat, it's a bit on the long side for scrunched up postures like kayaking.
-This vest does come with a manufacturer's warranty against any defects, which we appreciate, as it's lined by protruding seams on pretty much every edge.
 Though it's unlikely to blow your Aqua Socks off, this simple design is comfortable and easy enough to ensure you'll actually be able to wear it all day.

 The Astral V-Eight is a super-versatile vest with just about everything we want in a paddle jacket.
 By positioning the flotation foam high on the back, the majority of the back panel is open, airy mesh — any paddler's dream.
 The front clip is on top of the foam paneling, avoiding that uncomfortably tight squeezing of the stomach that so many other vests create after hours of sitting in your boat.
-Spacious pockets help you keep necessities close at hand while a thinner top section is greatly appreciated by our lady testers.
+Spacious pockets help you keep necessities close at hand, while our lady testers greatly appreciate a thinner top section.
 A front zipper and side adjustments create a more evenly distributed overall feel that we love, and velcro sections on the shoulder straps hold those up and out of your business.